nicki-a/uav-branch-gdp/README.md

 mand to the drone/vision_system/command topic which is received by the MQTT client loop in MQTTCommsUnit(vision_system).
-* The command runs in a new thread (green), and starts the video analysis loop thread (red) in VisionSystem.
+* The command runs in a new thread, and starts the video analysis loop thread in VisionSystem.
 * The video processing loop in VisionSystem anal- yses frames and generates differential velocity vec- tors.
 It publishes the movement command on